-Na me Date 1. • n the left has the same area as.
-Who is correct?
-Explain o
+Na me Date 1. , he left has the same area as the sum of the two on the right.
+Pam says they Who is correct?
+Explain using numbers, pictures, and words.

-2. Draw three different arrays that you could make with 36 square inch tiles.
+Draw three different arrays that you could make with 36 square inch tiles.
 Label the side lengths on each of your arrays.
 Write multiplication sentences for each array to prove that the area of each array is 36 square inches.